 The program ends with a capstone course where students reflect on what they have learned, identify and explore career options, and prepare for life after graduation.
 Students also compile an academic portfolio and complete an intensive research project on a literary topic of their choice.
 Candidates in the creative writing track complete a longform creative work instead of a research paper.

-Nicholls is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCC).
+Nicholls State University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 18. East Tennessee State University